cjacker/enjoy/README.md

 # enjoy
 ## convert joystick events to mouse/key events

-Recently, I got a [DevTerm](https://www.clockworkpi.com/devterm) and `enjoy` is specially written for this device to convert joystick events to mouse click/scroll/motion and key events, or use joystick buttons to launch applications.
+Recently, I got a [DevTerm](https://www.clockworkpi.com/devterm) and `enjoy` is specially written for this device to convert joystick events to mouse click/scroll/motion or key events, or use joystick buttons to launch applications.
 It should work with other joysticks but not tested.

 ![DevTerm](https://github.com/cjacker/enjoy/raw/main/DevTerm.png)